-All Transition Set-Up and Move-In services (e.g. Security Deposits, Moving Expenses, etc)

-Caregiver Outreach and Education
+All Transition Set-Up and Move-In services (e.g. Security Deposits, Moving Expenses, etc) Caregiver Outreach and Education Assistive Technology Specialized Medical Supplies for immediate use at transition.

-Assistive Technology

-Specialized Medical Supplies for immediate use at transition.
 Thereafter, medical supplies are secured through State Plan Medicaid.

-Environmental Modifications and Home Inspection Services

-Supported Employment Evaluation

-All other services are provided by established Medicaid providers.

-Sub-Contractor Management:

-Transition Service Brokers may deliver all eligible transition services should they choose.
+Environmental Modifications and Home Inspection Services Supported Employment Evaluation All other services are provided by established Medicaid providers.
+Sub-Contractor Management: Transition Service Brokers may deliver all eligible transition services should they choose.
 However, it is the responsibility of the Broker to ensure that each transition service is provided in accordance with all federal, state, and local laws, ordinances, and regulations.

 Should the delivery of a service require licensure, permitting, bonding, etc. it is the responsibility of the Broker to ensure each service is provided only by an organization that is lawfully established and credentialed.
 Failure to ensure this requirement may result in financial penalty upon review.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Transition Community Integration Services are reimbursed at a rate of \$1/ unit (this rate allows maximum flexibility in budgeting within the individual cost neutrality limits of the waiver).
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Transition Community Integration Services are reimbursed at a rate of \$1/ unit (this rate allows maximum flexibility in budgeting within the individual cost neutrality limits of the waiver).

 Transition Community Integration services has a maximum cap of \$2,500.
-A member is only eligible to receive this service once in a lifetime.
-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person
+A member is only eligible to receive this service once in a lifetime during the one-year period following institutional transition.
+During that year, transition community integration services are used in lieu of similar services available through the NOW waiver, allowing waiver services to be held for use in subsequent years.

-Legal Guar rovider Specificatio Provider Category Provider Type Title Agency Transition Services Broker C-1/C Service Type: O articipant Services C-3: Provider Specifications for Service Other Service Service Type: O Service Name: 7 C-3: Provider Specifications for Service Service Type: O Service Name: T rovider Category: C-3: Provider Specifications for Service Service Type: O Service Name: T rovider Category: C-3: Provider Specifications for Service Service Type: O Service Name: T rovider Category: C-3: Provider Specifications for Service Service Type: O Service Name: T rovider Category: Agency rovider Type: C-3: Provider Specifications for Service Other Service Transition Community Integration Services Service Type: O C-3: Provider Specifications for Service Other Service Transition Community Integration Services
+Participant-directed as specified in Appendix E Provider managed

+Specify whether the service may be provided by (check each that applies):

+Provider Category Provider Type Title Agency Transition Services Broker

-A Transition Service Broker (Broker) acquires authorized Transition Services on behalf of the member, as directed by the Intensive Support Coordinator.
+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Transition Community Integration Services Provider Category: Agency Provider Type: Transition Services Broker Provider Qualifications License (specify): Certificate (specify): Other Standard (specify): A Transition Service Broker (Broker) acquires authorized Transition Services on behalf of the member, as directed by the Intensive Support Coordinator.
 The Broker may not provide Support Coordination in addition to being a Transition Service Broker.
 A Broker must meet provider requirements for the waiver in which they are providing the service.

-DCH DBHDD

-DCH - prior to enrollment and every three years following CVO requirement DBHDD - annually with Letter of Agreement
+Verification of Provider Qualifications Entity Responsible for Verification: DCH DBHDD Frequency of Verification: DCH - prior to enrollment and every three years following CVO requirement

+DBHDD - annually with Letter of Agreement